 For a monitoring solution to be useful, all the stakeholders involved need to derive insights and an understanding of the health of the predictions:

 To do so organizations need to create and maintain a view of the ML predictions that everyone involved can access and extract value from, without creating unnecessary noise.
 Beyond determining if there are sufficient resources, there is also a matter of skill set as all stakeholders often have different perceptions that need to be bridged under one enterprise-wide view.
 Ultimately, the complexity of these tasks is what drives AI practitioners scaling their activities to select a best-of-breed solution for assuring their models in production.

 In industries such as Adtech where models process TBs of data each day, the velocity of the data is a challenge to obtaining a clear picture.
 Do you have the time and tools necessary to continuously extract, compare, and analyze statistical metrics for your ML process, without impacting your core activities?

 Here’s a quick list of considerations you may want to think over as you consider the best way to assure the health of your models in production.
-At the end of the day, it boils down to a question of resources management and efficiency: how much time can you really invest in the development of the right set of tools to monitor your models in production, today?
-And what will it be tomorrow when you add more models and use cases?
+At the end of the day, it boils down to a question of resources management and efficiency: how much time should you invest developing a set of tools to monitor your models in production, today?
+And what will it cost you tomorrow as you add more and more models and use cases?

-At Superwise, we specialize in accompanying our customers as they transition from using simple homegrown solutions--or even nothing!--to a rich AI assurance solution that helps them achieve business impact and grow their AI practice.
-They can then focus all their efforts and skills into where they are best used: deploying models that help their business grow, and reduce the risks associated with an ungoverned use of AI.
+At Superwise, we specialize in accompanying our customers as they transition from using homegrown solutions--or even nothing!--to a rich AI assurance solution that helps them achieve business impact and grow their AI practice.
+Enabling them to focus on what they do best: developing and deploying models that help their business grow.